lost-RD/SlowDown/README.md

 # SlowDown
 RimWorld mod

 Changes the speed-up function to a slow-down function.
+Toggle it with a key, default is 5.
+Each speed becomes the inverse of before - instead of doubling, it halves.

 ## Changelog:

+### Build 4_20200322
+* Tested on 1.1.2579
+* Theoretically should also still work for that latest 1.0 version too

 ### Build 3_20190418 (targets 1.0.2231)
 * Update to 1.0.x